Mount Waverley, Victoria: Today

+Over many years, Mount Waverley has held an annual Christmas Carols event, which has featured many local performers.
 The large trader-supported event ceased to run from 2010, with the City of Monash preferring to put its main support behind the annual Carols by Candlelight in Jells Park.

 Since 2012 a smaller-scale event called Carols in the Village has been organised by the Mount Waverley Council of Churches, with mostly local performers.

 Mount Waverley is the home to numerous electronics and IT companies and the area is a hub of these industries in Melbourne.

 The Mount Waverley branch of Monash Public Library Service is located on the north side of Mount Waverley station in Miller Crescent.
 Waverley Private Hospital is located on Blackburn Road and has served the community since 1972.

 Demographics

 Mount Waverley is a particularly large suburb, with 35,340 people in 2021.
 In recent years, the suburb has been a popular destination for immigrants from Asia, particularly China and India.
 There is also a large Greek and Italian community.
 The suburb hosts Victoria's third largest Mandarin speaking and fourth largest Greek and Korean speaking population.
 26.7% of the suburb identified as Chinese in the 2021 Census, making it one of the highest concentrations of Chinese in Melbourne.